OpenNebula/docs/source/deployment/references/one_scalability.rst

 | Average VM template size | 7 KB                                                |
 +--------------------------+-----------------------------------------------------+

-In production environments, the maximum number of servers (virtualization hosts) that can be managed by a single OpenNebula instance strongly depends on the performance and scalability of the underlying platform infrastructure.
-We do not recommend exceeding in the same installation the number of servers (2,500) and VMs (10,000), as well as 30 API load req/s at the same time to avoid excessive slowness of the system.
+In production environments, we do not recommend exceeding in the same installation this number of servers (2,500) and VMs (10,000), as well as 30 API load req/s to avoid excessive slowness of the system.
+Better performance can be achieved with specific tuning of other components like the DB, or better hardware.

 The four most common API calls were used to stress the core at the same time in approximately the same ratio experienced on real deployments.
 Total amount of API calls per second used were: 10, 20 and 30.
-In these conditions, with a host monitoring interval of 20 hosts/second), the response time in seconds of the oned process for the most common XMLRPC calls are shown below:
+In these conditions, with a host monitoring interval of 20 hosts/second, in a pool with 2500 hosts and a monitoring period on each host of 125 seconds, the response time in seconds of the oned process for the most common XMLRPC calls are shown below:

 +---------------------------------------------------------------------------------------+
 |                               Response Time (seconds)                                 |